-The Stanislaus CoC has one formerly homeless person currently actively participating in meetings.
-The Stanislaus CoC will continue to work to gain input from homeless individuals and advocacy groups for all Stanislaus CoC projects.
-A Street Relief resources fair for the homeless, which connected homeless persons to medical screenings, enrollment assistance, documentation replacements, emergency food and clothing, as well as for general resource and referral services, is coordinated by Stanislaus CoC members annually.
-The 2015 sheltered homeless count was conducted on Wednesday evening, January 28, 2015 and the unsheltered homeless count was conducted on Thursday, January 29, 2015.
+The CoC has three formerly homeless persons currently actively participating in meetings.
+The CoC will continue to work to gain input from homeless individuals and advocacy groups for all CoC projects.
+A Street Relief resources fair for the homeless, which connected homeless persons to medical screenings, enrollment assistance, documentation replacements, emergency food and clothing, as well as for general resource and referral services, is coordinated by CoC members annually.
+The 2016 Point in Time (PIT) count for sheltered homeless was conducted on Wednesday evening, January 27, 2016 and the unsheltered homeless count was conducted on Thursday, January 28, 2016.
 Surveys conducted included comments from homeless persons on what services they needed most.
+The results from the PIT count will be made available in April 2016.